bzminer/bzminer/README.md

   "bandwidth_test": true,
   // Per-copy buffer size for that measurement, in MiB.
 Large enough to measure throughput rather than launch latency "bandwidth_test_mb": 64,
+  // Dev-fee TEST CYCLE: mine for you this many seconds, then for the algorithm's author, and repeat.
+0 = off, the normal schedule.
+The real one pays the fee as a time debt, so its first slice is five minutes into a run and its second an hour later - correct, and impossible to sit and watch.
+This makes the whole cycle visible in a minute: the switch, the dev pool's subscribe, the switch back, your own work resuming.
+A diagnostic, not a tuning knob - the cycle can only ever pay MORE than the declared fee, never less.
+CLI: --test-dev-fee <user_s>[:<dev_s>]
+  "test_dev_fee_user_seconds": 0,
+  // How long each dev leg of that cycle runs.
+0 = the same as test_dev_fee_user_seconds, so a bare `--test-dev-fee 30` is 30 seconds each way.
+Raised automatically if the split you asked for would come to less than the declared fee
+  "test_dev_fee_dev_seconds": 0,
   "pools": [
     {
       // Pool URL (CLI: -p / --pool / --url; stratum+ssl:// for TLS).
 Repeat the flag for backups - the first is the primary and the rest are rotated through on disconnection